 Nordea Eiendomskreditt's main funding source is issuance of covered bonds.
-Covered bonds are debt instruments, regulated by the Financial Undertakings Act (Act No. 17 of 10 April 2015), that gives investors a preferential claim into a pool of high-quality assets in case of the issuer's insolvency.
+Covered bonds are debt instruments, regulated by the Financial Undertakings Act (Act No. 17 of 10 April 2015), that gives investors a preferential claim into a pool of high quality assets in case of the issuer's insolvency.
 Norwegian covered bonds can only be issued by mortgage credit institutions that hold a license from the Norwegian FSA and whose articles of association comply with certain mandatory requirements.
 The cover pool in Nordea Eiendomskreditt consists only of Norwegian residential mortgage loans and loans to holiday homes in Norway.

-During 2021 Nordea Eiendomskreditt has issued covered bonds amounting to NOK 14.8bn in the Norwegian domestic market under its NOK 150bn domestic covered bond program, whereof NOK 7bn was issued as the Nordea group's first green covered bond.
+During 2022 Nordea Eiendomskreditt has issued covered bonds amounting to NOK 68.5bn in the Norwegian domestic market under its NOK 250bn domestic covered bond program, in addition to NOK 5.1bn added as a result of the merger with Nordea Direct Boligkreditt AS.
 Issuance is done via taps of outstanding bonds and new bonds via designated dealers.
-During 2021 bonds amounting to NOK 59.6bn have matured or been bought back, including NOK 36 billion issued in April 2020 and retained in the parent bank.
-As of

-31 December 2021, Nordea Eiendomskreditt had outstanding covered bonds totalling NOK 92.4bn in the Norwegian market, GBP 0.3bn in the British market and EUR 0.1bn in the European market.
+During 2022 bonds amounting to NOK 22.2bn have matured or been bought back.
+As of 31 December 2022, Nordea Eiendomskreditt had outstanding covered bonds totalling NOK 143.7bn in the Norwegian market, GBP 0.3bn in the British market and EUR 0.1bn in the European market.
 Nordea Eiendomskreditt had also subordinated debt outstanding to the amount of NOK 1.1bn.

 In addition to the covered bond funding Nordea Eiendomskreditt also raised unsecured funding from the parent bank.
-At the end of 2021 such borrowings amounted to NOK 172bn.
+At the end of 2022 such borrowings amounted to NOK 155bn.

-See the below figure for breakdown of the company's funding.
+See the figure below for breakdown of the company's funding.